foomo/sesamy-cli/README.md

     tagId: GTM-57BHX34G
     # The container id
     containerId: '175355532'
-    # The workspace id that should be used by the api
+    # (Optional) The workspace id that should be used by the api
     workspaceId: '23'
   # Server container settings
   serverContainer: